 We’ve all been looking like digital nomads for a while now, working from non-office locations and learning to get things done, without recourse to a traditional office.
 We will all have to adapt to more remote ways of working, and figuring out how to accommodate different working styles as we go forward.

 Sliding back into everyone going back to the office and not reinforcing some sort of remote-first policy seems to be clinging to horse and buggy thinking at the dawn of the automobile.
-But, I do have sympathy as companies try to balance people who want to remain remote with people who actually like the sense of purpose the office gives them.
+But I also do have sympathy as companies try to balance people who want to remain remote with people who actually like the sense of purpose going into the office gives them.

 While central offices and planning made sense in an age before communications technologies could lower the organization costs of collaboration or where the result of labour needed to be a physical object or even monitored, now that a large percentage of people are knowledge workers, the fact is the ability to collaborate and create without recourse to a common physical space has much lower costs.

-It’s bound to be an interesting (and perhaps frustrating) time in the coming months as we learn to live with covid endemically and firms try to take what they have learned about remote working after nearly 18 months of lockdowns and pandemic and apply those to the future of the firm.
-I hope some of the practical takeaways though may give some people who are struggling on things that seem to have worked in practice that I’ve seen.
+It’s bound to be an interesting (and frustrating) time in the coming months as we learn to live with covid endemically and firms try to take what they have learned about remote working after nearly 18 months of lockdowns and pandemic and apply those to the future of the firm.
+I hope some of these practical takeaways though may give some people who are struggling on things that have worked in practice that I’ve seen.

 Let me know what you think about the post on twitter @awws or via email email@example.com.
 I’d love to hear feedback about your thoughts, processes, or approaches and what may have worked for you or tweaks to the above.
 Opinions on why I might be wrong and what might be even better ideas are always welcome.